 - the quality or standard of writing in the overall text is significantly different from that of the sample provided, in which case I will provide you with a revised quote (and maybe timetable) if I accept any additional work involved

 - you decide to extend the scope of the job, in which case I will provide you with a revised quote if I accept the additional work

 - you or I decide to cancel the job.

 If you cancel the job and more than one-third has been completed (on the basis of its word count) I reserve the right to invoice for the full amount of the quoted fee.
 If I cancel the job, I will not invoice for any work completed.

-If the job is relatively large or if it seems likely to be spread out over a considerable time, I require a 25% deposit on the quoted fee in advance of work starting.
+If the job is relatively large and/or if it seems likely to be spread out over a considerable time, I require a deposit (normally 25% of the quoted fee) in advance of work starting.

 I reserve the right to claim statutory interest at 8% above the Bank of England Base Rate from the date the debt becomes overdue in accordance with the Late Payment of Commercial Debts (Interest) Act 1998, and to claim an additional sum for pursuing the debt as provided for in the 2002 revision of the Act.
 I retain the copyright in the work until payment has been made in full.